 There are thousands of combinations of workflow tasks that can be coupled to create the content pipeline that works just right for your application.
 Let’s see a sample workflow for EdTech platforms that can be achieved with Filestack’s End User Content Management System.
 And the absolute kicker – create workflows in a beautiful graphical interface and execute them with a single API call.

 We are privileged that some of the biggest names in the EdTech world partner with Filestack and use our platform to deliver an exceptional experience to their users.
 Teachable, ClassDojo, Digication, Portfolium, LearnZillion, Kajabi just to name a few.
 We’d love to hear from you and see if we can help you deliver engaging personalized experiences for your customers.
-Connect with us at firstname.lastname@example.org and have a trusted advisor guide you in your endeavor to delight teachers and students of the world.
+Connect with us via email at email@example.com or by phone at (888) 415-1885 and have a trusted advisor guide you in getting started with Filestack Workflows.